 - Which is ironic as the historical figures associated with founding the sciences were all philosophers.
 The precursor to modern science was called natural philosophy too.

 - Also, the philosophy of science is a huge area in philosophy which most actual scientists have a decent knowledge of.

 - Again, particularly ironic, since religion and science historically, and largely still do, had a positive relationship, contrary to arguments you might witness online.

-- Although the distinction is obvious: one is based entirely on empirical evidence, the other demands the need of unproven dogma.
-Of course, several religions do promote an empirical worldview: you have to experience the divine before you can call yourself spiritual.
+- Several religions do promote an empirical worldview: you have to experience the divine before you can call yourself spiritual.

 - Science vs Science (in cases where a new theory is highly unpopular but can't be dismissed such as String Theory, and, humorously, the caustic friendship between physicists and mathematicians).